Farmers Insurance: Auto, Home, and Renters

 Homeowners Discounts

-Farmers has a few homeowners insurance discounts to help save you money.
+Farmers has a few homeowners discounts to help save you money.
 These discounts aren’t too difficult to qualify for and every little bit helps.

-Here’s a list of the Farmers homeowners insurance discounts:
+Here’s a list of homeowners discounts:

 • Non-smoking discount.
 You get a discount if nobody has smoked in your home for two years.